 I got caught up in the intricate world of blogging, to an extent I was never fascinated with anything else.
 Not even my day job.
 The reality was, there were no blog income, where as the salary was more than satisfactory.

 I reported a few bad news last week.
-I did found out solution to a few of them.
+I did find out a solution to a few of them.
 Tomorrow I am going to publish a mammoth post on how this blog affected my at-work performance.
 I request you to come for that article tomorrow.

-I am eyeing for a Toyota or Honda used car as the replacement.
+I am eyeing for a Toyota or Honda used-car as the replacement.
 I spoke to a few friends and colleagues.
 I may get one by March second week.
-Until that happens, SMB has to wake up early and drop me to office and every evening she has to pick me up from work.
+Until that happens, SMB has to wake up early and drop me to the office and every evening she has to pick me up from work.